5 Men and a Limo: Cultural references

 The short film opens with the "James Bond Theme," before transitioning into the theme from Back to the Future after the show's opening graphics.
 When Hal Douglas is heard phoning LaFontaine, the familiar intro to the "Theme from New York, New York" is heard on the music track as a subtle indication of Douglas' East Coast management.
 This is abruptly interrupted by a sample from the 1985 electronica song "Oh Yeah" by Swiss band Yello, once LaFontaine ignores Douglas and introduces Al Chalk.
-An excerpt from the score of Groundhog Day is heard when Mark Elliot enters the film.
-Otherwise the score from Dragon: The Bruce Lee Story is heard in the background during many of the voiceovers provided by the limousine's passengers.
+An excerpt from the score of Groundhog Day is heard when Mark Elliott enters the film.
+Otherwise the score from Dragon: The Bruce Lee Story and other score is Come See the Paradise from fire in the Brooklyn theater by Randy Edelman and was used Clear and Present Danger movie trailer and Rudy by Jerry Goldsmith is heard in the background during many of the voiceovers provided by the limousine's passengers.